 We decided to use Angular JS with Webpack for the Front-End, and taking into consideration the need to keep the same information structure, we decided to keep the Back-End in Drupal.

 We built web services to consume information and to enter information to the backend in Drupal.
 We use Services API and Views to build the services that we would use to consume information: Portfolio, Blogs, Events, Testimonials and case studies.
-To form Contact and form Racing had to have tailored built services.

 For the front-end we decided to use Angular JS together with Webpack.
 The decision to use Webpack was thinking how the website can grow in the future, because our goal was that the website felt more much more fluid for the visitors and the bundle provided that flexibility and robustness we were after.